fatslimjoe/clean-graphite-whispers-files/README.md

 Example,

-`./clean-graphite-whispers-files.py -s -p /opt/graphite/storage/whisper --dry-run`
+`./clean-graphite-whispers-files.py -d 365 -p /opt/graphite/storage/whisper -s -i`

 To find more option, you can use -h argument: